cemu-project/cemu_graphic_packs/docs/index.md

 If you want higher quality, [Quality](https://github.com/slashiee/cemu_graphic_packs/tree/master/Quality) is the way to go.

-If you want better performance, [Performance](https://github.com/slashiee/gfx_packs_misc/tree/master/Performance) is the way to go.
+If you want better performance, [Performance](https://github.com/slashiee/cemu_graphic_packs/tree/master/Performance) is the way to go.

 If you want to kill your GPU, [Enthusiast](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enthusiast) is the way to go..but I wouldn't recommended it.

 If you want to upgrade your game experience, [Enhancement](https://github.com/slashiee/cemu_graphic_packs/tree/master/Enhancement) is right up your ally.

 If there's a certain issue with a game that's in the current version of Cemu, you should look at [Workaround](https://github.com/slashiee/cemu_graphic_packs/tree/master/Workaround) to see if there's a workaround for it.

-If you just want to see how Graphic Packs can mess around with games, [Fun](https://github.com/slashiee/gfx_packs_misc/tree/master/Fun) is for you.

 ### Games with Graphic Packs